The Carter Sisters

-The Carter Sisters, (also known as the second version of The Carter Family) were an American singing quartet consisting of Maybelle Carter and her daughters June Carter Cash, Helen Carter, and Anita Carter.
+The Carter Sisters, (also known as the second version of The Carter Family) were an American band consisting of Maybelle Carter and her daughters June Carter Cash, Helen Carter, and Anita Carter.
+Each played an instrument, with June being a pioneer as a front-man.
 Formed during World War II, the group recorded and performed into the 1990s.
+Maybelle and Ezra named the band "The Carter Sisters and Mother Maybelle" and recorded under that title for 2 record labels RCA and Columbia.
+Maybelle wanted her daughters to be the face of the band.

 History

 In the 1920s through the early 1940s, Maybelle Carter was part of the historic country music trio The Carter Family with her cousin Sara Carter and Sara's husband A. P. Carter.
-Maybelle's contribution to the group was singing harmony to Sara's lead vocal as well as playing guitar.
+Maybelle's contribution to the group was singing harmony to Sara's lead vocal as well as playing guitar, lead and rhythm at the same time.
 Maybelle was married to A.P.'s brother Ezra Carter and had three daughters: June, Helen, and Anita.

-In March 1943, when the original Carter Family trio stopped recording together after their WBT-AM contract ended, Maybelle Carter formed "Mother Maybelle and The Carter Sisters" with her three daughters, who had frequently appeared with The Carter Family on their radio broadcasts of the late 1930s.
+In March 1943, when the original Carter Family trio stopped recording together after their WBT-AM contract ended, Maybelle Carter formed "The Carter Sisters and Mother Maybelle" with her three daughters, who had frequently appeared with The Carter Family on their radio broadcasts of the late 1930s.
 When this new act began, June was 14, Helen was 16, and Anita was 10.
+Like any mother would Maybelle wanted her daughters to be the face of the group as they were young but growing.
+Their band would record under the title "The Carter Sisters and Mother Maybelle starting in 1949 on the RCA label and starting in 1952 on the Columbia label.

 The group was said to have been a mix of traditional songs of the original Carter Family with pop, gospel, and vaudeville comedy.
 Each daughter made her own contribution to the band.